 This is the easiest way to manage your cash flow every month.
 Whenever your pay is in, immediately put them into three parts.

 Stash 20% of your salary into another bank account and forget about it, just like how you conveniently forgot that you already own three pairs of black shoes.
 These savings will add up and eventually help you to settle some personal debts like student loans, or emergency needs, such as car repair.
 If you think you have no self control and will eventually dip into your savings to book an Airbnb for your friend’s birthday the following weekend, then consider putting it into a fixed deposit account.

 Next, put 50% of your salary aside for mandatory expenses.
 This will cover rent, utilities, healthcare, groceries, and transportation.
 If you have children, this should also cover their costs as well.

 The remaining 30% of your salary will go for things you can’t live without – so phone bills, internet bills, paid TV, dining out, movies, shopping and so on.
-You can also allocate some money from this 30% to reward yourself with a year-end holiday to Gili or Wakatobi.
-Just not Bali, it’s terribly overpriced.
+You can also allocate some money from this 30% to reward yourself with a year-end holiday or to treat yourself once in a while.

 Korken jar your money

 Love spending your weekends in IKEA?
 Awesome.
 The next time you’re there, buy a few IKEA Korken jars.
 Alternatively, you can also order them online from Lazada and get them delivered right to your doorstep.
 Actually, any type of container will do.

 Basically, this is for the money you have left after you’ve settled your mandatory payments like rent, bills and utilities and have set your savings aside.
 Take this chunk of cash and divide it into five parts: food, groceries, entertainment, transportation, and miscellaneous.